programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 # Lesson Overview

 This lesson focuses on an indispensable set of data analysis methods, logistic and linear regression.
 Linear regression represents how a quantitative measure (or multiple measures) relates to or predicts some other quantitative measure.
-A computational historian, for example, might use linear regression analysis to predict a person's annual income using information about the number of years they spent in school, or to predict a country's GDP based on how many miles of coastline it has.
+A computational historian, for example, might use linear regression analysis to do the following:

+1. assess how access to rail transportation affected population density and urbanization in the American Midwest between 1850 and 1860.[^1]

+2. interrogate the ostensible link between periods of drought and the stability of nomadic societies.[^2]

 Logistic regression uses a similar approach to represent how a quantitative measure (or multiple measures) relates to or predicts a category.
-For example, a computational historian might use logistic regression to analyze how well a factor like income predicts political party affiliation.
+Depending on one's home discipline, one might use logistic regression to do the following:

+1. explore the historical continuity of three fiction market genres by comparing the accuracy of three binary logistic regression models that predict, respectively, horror fiction vs. general fiction; science fiction vs. general fiction; and crime/mystery fiction vs. general fiction. [^3]

+2. analyze the degree to which the ideological leanings of U.S. Courts of Appeals predict panel decisions.[^4]

+The first of these examples is a good example of how logistic regression classification tends to be used in cultural analytics (in this case literary history), and the second is more typical of how a quantitative historian or political scientist might use logistic regression.

-Logistic and linear regression are perhaps the most widely used methods in quantitative analysis, including but not limited to computational history, because the underlying mechanics of the predictions are accessible to human interpretation (in contrast to many "black box" models).
-The central goals of this lesson are to provide a high-level overview of linear and logistic regression, to describe how regression fits into data analysis research design, and to walk through running both algorithms in Python using the scikit-learn library.
-The lesson will also discuss interpreting the results of a regression model and some common pitfalls to avoid when conducting regression analysis.
+Logistic and linear regression are perhaps the most widely used methods in quantitative analysis, including but not limited to computational history.
+They remain popular in part because:

+1. they are extremely versatile, as the above examples suggest
+2. their performance can be evaluated with easy-to-understand metrics
+3. the underlying mechanics of model predictions are accessible to human interpretation (in contrast to many "black box" models)

+The central goals of this lesson are:

+1. to provide overviews of linear and logistic regression
+2. to describe how linear and logistic regression models make predictions
+3. to walk through running both algorithms in Python using the scikit-learn library
+4. to describe how to assess model performance
+5. to explain how linear and logistic regression models are validated
+5. to discuss interpreting the results of linear and logistic regression models
+6. to describe some common pitfalls to avoid when conducting regression analysis

 # Preparation

 ## Suggested Prior Skills

 - Prior familiarity with Python or a similar programming language.
 Code for this lesson is written in Python 3.7.3 on MacOS Catalina, but you can likely run regression analysis in many ways.
-The precise level of code literacy or familiarity recommended is hard to estimate, but you will want to be comfortable with basic types and operations.
-For example, you may want to review the concepts discussed in ["Analyzing Documents with TF-IDF"](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf) and ["Understanding and Using Common Similarity Measures for Text Analysis"](https://programminghistorian.org/en/lessons/common-similarity-measures).
+The precise level of code literacy or familiarity recommended is hard to estimate, but you will want to be comfortable with basic Python types and operations (functions, loops, conditionals, etc).
-- To understand the steps used to produce the lesson dataset, it would be helpful to have some familiarity with concepts such as how text files are typically normalized, tokenized, and represented in vector space.
-However, these details are not needed to complete the lesson.
+- This lesson uses term frequency tables as its primary dataset.
+Since the data is already pre-processed, you do not need to repeat these steps to complete the lesson.
+If you want to know more about each step, however, I have provided some links for you.
+To create term frequency tables, I used Python for normalization, tokenization, and converting tokens to document-term matrices.
+  - Tokenization involves using a computer program to recognize separations between terms.
+It is discussed in ["Introduction to Stylometry with Python"](https://programminghistorian.org/en/lessons/introduction-to-stylometry-with-python) and ["Basic Text Processing in R"](https://programminghistorian.org/en/lessons/basic-text-processing-in-r).
+The first link uses Python so it's more directly relevant to this lesson, but the second link describes the logic of tokenization more thoroughly.
+  - A document-term matrix is a very common data structure in computational text analysis.
+To envision its properties, picture a spreadsheet where each row is a document, each column is a term, and each value is a number representing the count or relative frequency of a particular term in a particular document.
+The lesson ["Understanding and Using Common Similarity Measures for Text Analysis"](https://programminghistorian.org/en/lessons/common-similarity-measures) demonstrates creating document-term matrices with scikit-learn's `CountVectorizer`.
+- This lesson also uses a TF-IDF transformation to convert term counts into TF-IDF scores.
+The logic behind this transformation, and its applicability to machine learning, is described in ["Analyzing Documents with TF-IDF"](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).
+- For the _Cultural Analytics_ article on which this lesson is based, I applied lemmatization after tokenizing the book reviews.
+Lemmatization is a process for grouping together different word forms/inflections, such that the verbs _write_ and _writes_ would both be tabulated under one label.
+I desribe lemmatization and stemming (another way of grouping term variants) in my lesson ["Analyzing Documents with TF-IDF"](https://programminghistorian.org/en/lessons/analyzing-documents-with-tfidf).
+I also point readers to descriptions of stemming and lemmatization from [_Introduction to Information Retrieval_](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) The subsequent pre-processing steps included converting lemma data to a document-lemma matrix (similar to a document-term matrix, but with lemma counts instead of term counts) and applying TF-IDF to lemma data (which would most accurately be abbreviated LF-IDF).

 ## Before You Begin

 - Install the Python 3 version of Anaconda.
 Installing Anaconda is covered in [Text Mining in Python through the HTRC Feature Reader](/en/lessons/text-mining-with-extracted-features).
-This will install Python 3.7.3 (or higher), the [Scikit-Learn library](https://scikit-learn.org/stable/install.html), and the dependencies needed to run a [Jupyter Notebook](https://jupyter.org/).
+This will install Python 3.7.3 (or higher), the [Scikit-Learn library](https://scikit-learn.org/stable/install.html), [the Pandas library](https://pandas.pydata.org/docs/), the [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) libraries used to generate visualizations, and all the dependencies needed to run a [Jupyter Notebook](https://jupyter.org/).
 - It is possible to install all these dependencies without Anaconda (or with a lightweight alternative like [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
 For more information, see the section below titled ["Alternatives to Anaconda"](#alternatives-to-anaconda)

 ## Lesson Dataset

 This lesson demonstrates linear and logistic regression using a corpus of book reviews published in _The New York Times_ between 1905 and 1925.
+Lesson files, including metadata and term-frequency csvs, can be downloaded from [lesson-files.zip](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/linear-logistic-regression/lesson-files.zip).

 This corpus represents a sample of approximately 2,000 reviews, each of which focuses on a single published book.
+I prepared this dataset in conjunction with an article titled "Gender Dynamics and Critical Reception: A Study of Early 20th-century Book Reviews from _The New York Times_," which was published in _Cultural Analytics_ in January 2020.[^5] For that article, I tagged the sample of book reviews with labels for the presumed gender of the author under review, and trained a logistic regression model to classify reviews as presumed male or presumed female based on the words that reviews with both labels tends to use.
+After maximizing the performance of this model, I examined the terms most likely to predict a male or female label.

+There are several reasons to use a dataset like this one for lesson on linear and logistic regression, but also several drawbacks.
+Typically, to demonstrate linear regression, a much simpler dataset is used, such as the very well-known "Diabetes Dataset," in which a range of variables (age, sex, BMI, etc.) can be used to predict diabetes disease progression one year after an established baseline.[^6] In scikit-learn, datasets like this one are termed "toy datasets" because they are "useful to quickly illustrate the behavior of the various algorithms implemented in scikit-learn" but are "often too small to be representative of real world machine learning tasks."[^7] The dataset I have elected to use, in contrast, is taken from my published scholarship, which makes it more complex than a toy dataset but also demonstrative of the kind of data you might be working with in your own scholarship.
+The way I use this dataset for a logistic regression model is in many ways typical of computational text analysis in digital humanities and cultural analytics.
+Running a linear regression on text features to predict dates is less typical in a digital humanities context, but using the dataset in this way still allows me to demonstrate the key principles of linear regression, and to walk through the steps of making sense of a regression model with many coefficients.

-I prepared this dataset in conjunction with an article titled "Gender Dynamics and Critical Reception: A Study of Early 20th-century Book Reviews from _The New York Times_," which was published in _Cultural Analytics_ in January 2020.[^1] The text of each review has been pre-processed, tokenized, and converted to CSV files in a Bag-of-Words format, with each term represented as a value in the first column and each term count represented as a value in the second column.
+The text of each book review in the dataset has been pre-processed, tokenized, and converted to CSV files in a Bag-of-Words format, with each term represented as a value in the first column and each term count represented as a value in the second column.
 CSVs are all stored in a folder called `corpus`, with each review named after its unique id from _The New York Times_ Archive API, such as `4fc03a7d45c1498b0d1e2e6e.csv`.
 Outside of the `corpus` folder, a file called `reviews_meta.csv` includes information about each review, including the corresponding id field from the Archive API.
 Metadata for the corpus includes fields retrieved from the Archive API as well as additional fields that were tagged by hand:

 ### New York Times Data Fields